jambonz/jambonz-docs/docs/jambonz.md

 # Overview

-jambones is a specification for issuing call control commands via JSON payloads over HTTP connections.
-These messages are sent from your application in response to web callbacks from a jambones call control server, and they provide jambones with your instructions on how to handle a call.
+jambonz is a specification for issuing call control commands via JSON payloads over HTTP connections.
+These messages are sent from your application in response to web callbacks from a jambonz call control server, and they provide jambonz with your instructions on how to handle a call.

-When an incoming call is received by the platform, jambones makes an HTTP request to the URL endpoint that is configured for that called number.
+When an incoming call is received by the platform, jambonz makes an HTTP request to the URL endpoint that is configured for that called number.
 Outbound calls that are initiated by the REST API are controlled in a similar way -- when invoking the REST API to launch a call, you provide a web callback url and in your response to the subsequent HTTP GET or POST to that url you then return a JSON payload describing the application that should govern the outbound call.

 ## Basic JSON message structure
 The JSON payload (aka the "application") that you provide in response to a callback must be an array of objects, with each object describing a task that the platform shall perform.
 These tasks are executed sequentially in the order they appear in the array.
 Each task is identified by a verb (e.g. "dial", "gather", "hangup" etc) with associated detail and these verbs are described in more detail below.